bryanluwz/NTU-FYP-Chatbot/README.md

 - The python server uses a `requirements.txt` file in its repository to install the necessary packages.
 If you need to add more packages, please add them to the `requirements.txt` file.

 - The python server uses a `model` volume in its repository to store the model files, which includes LLMs, BLIPs, embeddings, etc. This folder is initialised on the first run of the python server.
 All subsequent runs will use the same model files _I hope_.
 Similarly, a `documents` volume and `temp_storage` folder (_not volume ah_) is used to store the documents and temporary files respectively.

-## FAQs

-1. Why so slow?

-   - Because I'm slow. 🐢

-2. Why only slow the first time running?

-   - Bro I have no idea you gotta ask the AI overlords.

-3. Docker not found, Daemon not running, etc.

-   - Did you run Docker Desktop before shutting it down?
-No?
-Good, then you're good to go.
-     Yes?
-Then run `wsl --shutdown` in a non-WSL terminal in Windows.

 ## License